scribe-org/Scribe-Android/CONTRIBUTING.md

 The [issue tracker for Scribe-Android](https://github.com/scribe-org/Scribe-Android/issues) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests).
 Scribe also organizes related issues into [projects](https://github.com/scribe-org/Scribe-Android/projects).

 > [!NOTE]\
-> Just because an issue is assigned on GitHub doesn't mean that the team isn't interested in your contribution!
+> Just because an issue is assigned on GitHub doesn't mean the team isn't open to your contribution!
 Feel free to write [in the issues](https://github.com/scribe-org/Scribe-Android/issues) and we can potentially reassign it to you.

-Be sure to check the [`-next release-`](https://github.com/scribe-org/Scribe-Android/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Android/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Android/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first time contributors.
+Be sure to check the [`-next release-`](https://github.com/scribe-org/Scribe-Android/labels/-next%20release-) and [`-priority-`](https://github.com/scribe-org/Scribe-Android/labels/-priority-) labels in the [issues](https://github.com/scribe-org/Scribe-Android/issues) for those that are most important, as well as those marked [`good first issue`](https://github.com/scribe-org/Scribe-Android/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) that are tailored for first-time contributors.

 <a id="bug-reports"></a>